adbose/personal-website/README.md

 # personal-website
-Source for my personal website at adbose.github.io
+Source for github pages website at adbose.github.io